SLAMon/slamon-jbpm/README.md

 Enable StatsD stats reporting by adding an entry in the project deployment descriptor with value = `new org.slamon.StatsdProcessEventListener()` and resolver type = mvel.

+**NOTE:** As *StatsdProcessEventListener* currently tracks processes using in memory store, it only works in single node setups and can not track persistent processes across restarts.

 #### Configuration

 StatsdProcessEventListener may be configured in two ways: constructor parameters and system properties.